la-dev05/Vehicle-Crash-Prevention-Technology/README.md

 ## 🔒 Privacy & Rights Notice

-All rights are reserved by the Lakshya.
+All rights are reserved by the author.
 Unauthorized reproduction, distribution, or modification of this project is strictly prohibited.